kuldy/vidly_app_backend/README.md

 ### first download the app
 ### go to root directory of app
-### run composer install // works only id composer is installed in the system
+### run composer install // works only if composer is installed in the system
 ### now create the database and configure it with project
 ### run php spark serve   // it will start app at http://localhost:8080